Alan Hughes, Independent Non-Executive Chairman

 Appointed to the Board in 2014.
 Ed is a member of the Audit and Risk Committee and the Nomination Committee.

 His career has worked extensively in senior management and executive positions within the automotive industry and trade unions assuming financial and treasury roles.
 It is during his time at General Motors Corporation where his career led to CFO and CEO roles within GM’s/GMAC’s European subsidiaries.

 Ed is currently Director of Finance at Unite the Union since 2005 and primarily responsible for finance, property and pensions.
 He is a Non-Executive Chairman at AutoXP Limited.

 Ed holds an MBA from the Wharton School specialising in Finance and Management and a Bachelors degree in Economics and Government at Dartmouth College.

 Susan Sternglass Noble, Independent Non-Executive Director

 Appointed to the Board in 2017.
-Susan is a member of the Audit and Risk Committee, and the Remuneration Committee.
+Susan chairs the Remuneration Committee and is a member of the Audit and Risk Committee.

 Susan joins the bank with a 30 year career as a global investor in financial services with recent expertise in policy and advisory roles.
 She was a Commissioner on the Dormant Assets Commission, tasked with unlocking money for the charitable sector, and a Specialist Adviser to the Treasury Select Committee of the House of Commons.